underscoreio/underscoreio/src/html/_events/2015-03-20-shapeless.md

 ### Apply Now

-Due to the popularity of these workshops, we are allocating tickets randomly.
+Due to the popularity of these workshops we are allocating tickets randomly.
 To enter into the lottery please [fill out this form](https://docs.google.com/forms/d/1uUk2fzz7s_DQ1qanlPHzRA8qE62KSnCBUNxPYunDILc/viewform?usp=send_form).
 The deadline for entering the lottery is 10 March 2015.

+As usual we are reserving some tickets for [diversity candidates]({% post_url 2015-01-29-diversity-in-training %}).
+Diversity attendees [apply here](https://docs.google.com/a/underscoreconsulting.com/forms/d/1dyPrqPrhj0MIVsRR3rbxhl2ZrJc3yQ_0XIqJMoGo8iY/viewform).